 - Rape, Pillage, and Burn: Troy has been sacked and their women being preyed on by the winners.
 Cassandra has been explicitly stated to have been raped.

-- Screw the Rules, I Make Them!: Agamemnon, the leader of the Greek generals, claimed Cassandra as his Hot Consort overlooking the key facts that a) the women have to be sorted between the generals, b) Cassandra is a priestess of Apollo and thus sworn to chastity.
+- Screw the Rules, I Make Them!: Agamemnon, the leader of the Achaean generals, claimed Cassandra as his concubine overlooking the key facts that a) the women have to be sorted between the generals, b) Cassandra is a priestess of Apollo and thus sworn to chastity.
 Apparently, he was that smitten.

 - Shut Up, Hannibal!: Hecuba utterly shames Helen after hearing her justifications to Menelaus for her elopement (which she blames on everyone but ''her'') by saying that the gods had no role in her infatuation for Paris, as he was rich and handsome, then she was not satisfied with Sparta and Menelaus and looked for a wealthier husband, and of course if she was really abducted, why she didn't seek help from her brothers?
 Menelaus acknowledges she's right but decides to suspend Helen's death sentence anyway.
 Which we know it eventually would never happen.